 \begin{defn} Let $M$ be a finitely generated $A$-module.
-Then we say that $M$ is an Ulrich $A$--module with respect to $I$, if the following conditions are satisfied. \begin{itemize} \item[(1)] $M$ is a maximal Cohen-Macaulay $A$-module, that is $\operatorname{depth}_AM = d$.
-(Hence the zero module is not maximal Cohen-Macaulay in our sense). \item[(2)] $\e_I^0(M)=\ell_A(M/IM)$. \item[(3)] $M/IM$ is $A/I$-free. \end{itemize} Here $\e_I^0(M)$ denotes the multiplicity of $M$ with respect to $I$ and $\ell_A(M/IM)$ denotes the length of the $A$--module $M/IM$. \end{defn}
+Then we say that $M$ is an Ulrich $A$--module with respect to $I$, if the following conditions are satisfied. \begin{itemize} \item[(1)] $M$ is a maximal Cohen--Macaulay $A$-module, that is $\operatorname{depth}_AM = d$.
+(Hence the zero module is not maximal Cohen--Macaulay in our sense). \item[(2)] $\e_I^0(M)=\ell_A(M/IM)$. \item[(3)] $M/IM$ is $A/I$-free. \end{itemize} Here $\e_I^0(M)$ denotes the multiplicity of $M$ with respect to $I$ and $\ell_A(M/IM)$ denotes the length of the $A$--module $M/IM$. \end{defn}

 When $M$ is a maximal Cohen--Macaulay $A$--module, we have

 so that Condition (2) of Definition \ref{Umodule} is equivalent to saying that $IM = QM$.
 Therefore, if $I = \fkm$, Condition (2) is equivalent to saying that $\rme_\fkm^0(M) = \mu_A(M)$, that is $M$ is maximally generated in the sense of \cite{BHU}.
 Similarly to the case of Ulrich ideals, every Ulrich $A$--module with respect to a parameter ideal is free.